Thoughts on Financial Need

 Families often call and ask whether they’ll meet our financial need requirements.
 We’d like to be able to say a quick “yes” or “no” but there is no easy answer.

 We use the Expected Family Contribution (EFC) calculation (Institutional Methodology) to assess need.
-The EFC formula combines a variety of relevant factors (such as adjusted gross income, assets, family size, etc.) into a single number which we use to compare family circumstances.
+The EFC formula combines a variety of relevant factors (such as adjusted gross income, assets, family size, number in college, etc.) into a single number which we use to compare family circumstances.

 A reasonable predictor of our EFC calculation is available on the FinAid.org website.
 It may be worth the time it takes to complete.